 On 29 January 1853, Emanuel Antoni [sic] married Anne Crickard in Brisbane.
 Anne was a 29-year-old emigrant who arrived in Brisbane on the ship America in January 1852.
-She was described in the ship's indent as a laundress from County Down, Ireland.
-There are no records of any children born to Emanuel and Anne Antonio, nor is there any other positive trace of the couple in Queensland records or elsewhere in Australia.
+She was described in the ship’s indent as a laundress from County Down, Ireland.
+There are no records of any children born to Emanuel and Anne Antonio, nor is there any other positive trace of the couple in Queensland records after 1853.

 Emanuel Antonio per Clyde (1832).

 Emanuel Antonio per Clyde (1832), Ticket of leave no. 40/2183, dated 8 Oct 1840, 'Altered to Moreton Bay 20th March 1843'.